lukehatcher/porcelainjs/README.md

   isFileUntracked(filename: string): boolean;

   // `filename` is an absolute path from your git repo root.
-  // `gitLocation` is an optional parameter allowing you to limit your search to the working tree or index. isModified(filename: string, gitLocation?: 'index' | 'working tree'): boolean;
+  // `gitLocation` is an optional parameter allowing you to limit your search to either the working tree or index. isModified(filename: string, gitLocation?: 'index' | 'working tree'): boolean;
   isFileTypeChanged(filename: string, gitLocation?: 'index' | 'working tree'): boolean;
   isAdded(filename: string, gitLocation?: 'index' | 'working tree'): boolean;